hww/XiDebugMenu/README.md

 ## Default Value

 For integer, floats and enum types creating new DebugMenuItem will capture current value as defaut.
 When value is default it displayed as bright green color.
-Other color tages below.
+Information about other color tags see below.

-- booleans
+- **booleans**
   - yellow _color of label for enabed feture_
   - white _color of label for disabled feature_
-- integers,floats,enums
+- **integers**, **floats**, **enums**
   - bright green _color of value for default_
   - yellow _color of value and label for not default value_
-- actions
+- **actions**
   - gray _color for inactive action_
   - other _color for active action_

 ## Keyboard Shortcuts

-- E show hide menu
+- E show or hide menu without closing it
-- ESC close current menu and display previous, or hide menu
+- ESC close current menu and display previous, or hide menu if there are no more
 - W,S move previous and next menu item
 - A,D edit menu item
 - R reset value to default

 ## Events

-Menu manager to render and modify menu send messages to menu items.
+Menu manager sends messages to menu items for rendering and modifying items .

 ```C#
 public enum EvenTag